concord-consortium/collaborative-learning/docs/cms.md

 The code for this function is located here: https://github.com/Herohtar/netlify-cms-oauth-firebase

-It was configured using with the client ID and client secret from the GitHub OAuth app.
+It was configured with the client ID and client secret from the GitHub OAuth app.

 # Known Issues